MIL-STD-2525 renderer

 MIL-STD-2525 renderer settings

-In the “SIDC Field” widget select an existing attribute with SIDC associated with each feature.
-It is also possible to switch between default and alternate representation of operational condition amplifiers (OCA) by toggling the corresponding checkbox right below the SIDC selector.
+In the “SIDC Field” selector choose an existing attribute with SIDC associated with each feature.
+If you prefer alternate representation of operational condition amplifiers (OCA), check the “Alternate representation for operational condition amplifiers” checkbox right below the SIDC field selector.

 Points rendered with NATO APP-6D/MIL-STD-2525D symbols